 Typical application: classic KVM

-In the exemplary application below the computers are stored in an air-conditioned equipment room.
+In the exemplary application below, the computers are stored in an air-conditioned equipment room.
 A KVM matrix system lets users operate multiple computers from different workstations.
-Dedicated twisted pair cables or optical fibres integrate the remote workplaces (equipped with CON user modules) into the operational concept, thus allowing users to access all computers.
+Dedicated twisted pair cables or optical fibers integrate the remote workplaces (equipped with CON user modules) into the operational concept, thus allowing users to access all computers.
 The KVM matrix extends and switches the computer signals in real time, latency-free and without loss of image quality.

 Overview: classic KVM